thowd22/tplan/README.md

 # tplan

-A Terminal User Interface (TUI) for viewing and analyzing Terraform plans with git integration and drift detection.
+A Terminal User Interface (TUI) wrapper for Terraform/OpenTofu that makes reviewing plans interactive and easy.

 ## Overview

-`tplan` is a command-line tool that provides an interactive interface for reviewing Terraform plans.
-It parses Terraform JSON plan output from stdin and presents it in an easy-to-navigate hierarchical TUI, similar to git log.
-With built-in drift detection and git integration, you can see exactly which commits and authors modified the resources.
+`tplan` is a drop-in replacement for `terraform plan` that automatically runs the plan, captures the output, and displays it in an interactive terminal UI.
+Simply use `tplan` instead of `terraform plan` and enjoy a better planning experience with git integration and drift detection.

 ## Features

-- **JSON Plan Format**: Works with Terraform's complete JSON plan format for accurate, detailed information
+- **Drop-in Replacement**: Just use `tplan` instead of `terraform plan`
+- **Auto-detection**: Automatically detects and uses Terraform or OpenTofu
-- **Interactive Hierarchical TUI**: Navigate through Terraform plan changes in a git log-style tree view
+- **Interactive TUI**: Navigate through plan changes in a git log-style tree view
 - **Expand/Collapse**: Toggle resource details with keyboard controls
 - **Complete Attribute Display**: View all resource attributes, including nested structures
 - **Git Integration**: Drift detection showing commit ID, branch, author, and file information
 - **Error & Warning Display**: Dedicated tabs for errors and warnings
 - **Color-Coded Actions**: Visual distinction between creates (green), updates (yellow), deletes (red), and replaces (blue)
-- **Resource Details**: View before/after states and attribute changes
 - **Report Generation**: Export plan analysis to Markdown format
+- **Pass-through Arguments**: All terraform/tofu arguments work seamlessly

 ## Installation